riscv-mcu/hbird-sdk/doc/source/design/soc/hbirdv2.rst

 HummingBird SoC V2 is an evaluation FPGA SoC based on HummingBird RISC-V Core for customer to evaluate HummingBird Process Core.

+To get the up to date documentation about this SoC, please click:

+* `HummingBird SoC V2 online documentation`_
+* `HummingBird SoC V2 project source code`_

 .. _design_soc_hbirdv2_overview:

 Overview